A strong personal injury case starts with the four elements of negligence. Here’s what you need to prove the other party’s fault.

 Element 3: The Breach of Duty Caused Your Injuries

 The third element is when the breach of duty results in another person’s injuries.
-The breach of duty must be the direct and proximate cause of your damages.
+The breach of duty must be the direct cause of your damages.

 The insurance company will need proof that their insured caused your injuries by doing something wrong or failing to do the right thing.